Affordable Used Sports Cars That Will Become Future Classics

 An enthusiast opted for a 2005 Lotus Elise over a new luxury sedan.
 Purchased for $38,000 in 2019, the car was used as a weekend toy.
 Because Lotus moved toward heavier, more electronic-heavy models like the Emira, the demand for the raw, analog Elise skyrocketed.
 The car recently sold for $62,000.
 The low overhead (Toyota-sourced engine) kept running costs minimal, maximizing the return on investment.

-Aspiration Naturally Aspirated The "linear" power delivery is becoming extinct in the turbo/EV era.
+Aspiration Naturally Aspirated Becoming extinct in EV era.

 Buying based on emotion rather than data is the quickest way to lose money.
 Ensure you are checking the "Sold" listings on auction sites, not just the "Asking" prices on Craigslist or Facebook Marketplace.
 Asking prices represent what a seller wants; sold prices represent what the market actually pays.